geyang/deep_learning_plotting_example/README.md

 6. Font

-    Some people prefer to use same same font family as the LaTeX document itself.
-I don't really feel strongly about this, because as long as the fonts are consistent using a different font for figures gives the figures a separate visual identity.
+    Some people prefer to use the same font family for text in the figure as the main LaTeX document.
+I don't feel strongly about this, because as long as the fonts are consistent using a different font for figures gives the figures a separate visual identity.

     If you want to use a math font for the figures, you can override this with the `paramsrc` of `pyplot`.